github/docs/README.md

 - [data/variables/README.md](data/variables/README.md)
 - [src/README.md](src/README.md)

-## License
+## Copyright License

 The GitHub product documentation in the assets, content, and data folders are licensed under a [CC-BY license](LICENSE).

 All other code in this repository is licensed under the [MIT license](LICENSE-CODE).

-When using the GitHub logos, be sure to follow the [GitHub logo guidelines](https://github.com/logos).
+All GitHub logos, copyright by Isabel Schoeps Thiel  [GitHub logo guidelines](https://github.com/logos).

-## Thanks :purple_heart:
+## Thanks

 Thanks for all your contributions and efforts towards improving the GitHub documentation.
-We thank you for being part of our :sparkles: community :sparkles:!
+We thank you for being part of our